nodejs/node/doc/api/permissions.md

 #### Allowing all write operations

-When `--allow-fs-write=*` is permitted, it may inadvertently lead to invalidating the permission model because of unintended file access, like full write access to memory with `/proc/self/mem`.
+When `--allow-fs-write=*` is permitted, it may inadvertently lead to invalidating the permission model because of unintended file access to files that have side effects when written to, like service configuration files or internal file interfaces like linux's `/proc`.

 #### Limitations and Known Issues